xrarch/mintia/Documentation/Loader.md

 Loader will then iterate through the BIOS device tree and load the drivers for any unique device models it finds.
 It will try to load them as "[model]:[revision].sys".
 It will also read the `BootDrivers.txt` file, and load any modules it finds there, assuming they are not already loaded.

-It will then read the `BootResources.txt` file to locate resources and load that are needed by the kernel, such as the HAL font or the boot logo.
+It will then read the `BootResources.txt` file to locate resources that are needed by the kernel, such as the HAL font or the boot logo.

 After loading all required files, Loader will jump to the HAL's entry point.